gamegos/cesi-cookbook/README.md

 # CeSI Cookbook

 This cookbook installs and configures [CeSI](https://github.com/gamegos/cesi).
+We support 2.3+ versions of cesi.

 # Requirements